Boundary choices and one-loop complex gravitational path integral: Introduction

-The Feynman path-integral in this metric ansatz will be given by \beq G[{\rm Bd}_f, {\rm Bd}_i] = \int_{\bf C} {\rm d}N_p \int_{{\rm Bd}_i}^{{\rm Bd}_f} {\cal D} a(t_p) {\cal D} h_{ij} {\cal D} \bar{c}_i {\cal D} c^i\,\, e^{i S_{\rm grav}[a, N_p, h_{ij}] + i S_{\rm gf} + i S_{\rm gh}/\hbar} \, , \eeq where ${\bf C}$ refers to contour of integration.
-The above path-integral arises after the integration over the fermionic ghosts and momenta corresponding to each field has been done following the Batalin-Fradkin-Vilkovisky (BFV) formalism \cite{Batalin:1977pb, Feldbrugge:2017kzv}.
-The time-reparameterization invariance is gauge-fixed by working in the proper-time gauge $N^\prime_p=0$ (for more elaborate discussion on BFV quantization process and ghosts, see \cite{Teitelboim:1981ua, Teitelboim:1983fk, Halliwell:1988wc}).
-The path-integral over the fluctuation field $h_{ij}$ needs to be separately gauge-fixed to prevent the over-counting of gauge orbits.
-This is systematically done by introducing a gauge-fixing action $S_{\rm gf}$ following Faddeev-Popov procedure \cite{Faddeev:1967fc}, generating ghosts $c_i$ in the process whose action is given by $S_{\rm gh}$.
-Interestingly, there is a physical interpretation to the path-integral over $a$ and $h_{ij}$.
+The Feynman path integral in this metric ansatz will be given by \beq G[{\rm Bd}_f, {\rm Bd}_i] = \int_{\bf C} {\rm d}N_p \int_{{\rm Bd}_i}^{{\rm Bd}_f} {\cal D} a(t_p) {\cal D} h_{ij} {\cal D} \bar{c}_i {\cal D} c^i\,\, e^{i S_{\rm grav}[a, N_p, h_{ij}] + i S_{\rm gf} + i S_{\rm gh}/\hbar} \, , \eeq where ${\bf C}$ refers to contour of integration.
+The above path integral arises after the integration over the fermionic ghosts and momenta corresponding to each field has been done following the Batalin-Fradkin-Vilkovisky (BFV) formalism \cite{Batalin:1977pb, Feldbrugge:2017kzv}.
+The time-reparameterization invariance is gauge fixed by working in the proper-time gauge $N^\prime_p=0$ (for a more elaborate discussion on BFV quantization process and ghosts, see \cite{Teitelboim:1981ua, Teitelboim:1983fk, Halliwell:1988wc}).
+The path integral over the fluctuation field $h_{ij}$ needs to be separately gauge fixed to prevent the overcounting of gauge orbits.
+This is systematically done by introducing a gauge-fixing action $S_{\rm gf}$ following the Faddeev-Popov procedure \cite{Faddeev:1967fc}, generating ghosts $c_i$ in the process whose action is given by $S_{\rm gh}$.
+Interestingly, there is a physical interpretation to the path integral done over the components $a(t_p)$ and $h_{ij}(t_p, {\bf x})$.
 It gives the transition amplitude for the Universe to evolve from one boundary configuration to another in proper time $N_p$ for every proper duration $0<N_p<\infty$ leading to causal propagation from one boundary ${\rm Bd}_i$ to another ${\rm Bd}_f$ \cite{Teitelboim:1983fh}.
 However, in the following we will be focusing on the object with $N_p$-range $-\infty<N_p<+\infty$.